The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 \begin{rem} With the exception of Theorem \ref{thm-path-connectedness}, Verbitsky proves the results mentioned above for hyperk\"{a}hler varieties, without assuming the condition $h^{2,0}=1$ (the irreducibility condition).
-In particular, all the definitions and results in this section hold for $X\times X$, where $X$ is an irreducible holomorphic symplectic manifold, provided the twistor deformations of $X\times X$ we consider are only fiber-square $\X\times_{\PP^1_\omega} \X$ of twistor deformations of $X,$ associated to a K\"{a}hler class $\omega$ on $X$. \end{rem}
+In particular, all the definitions and results in this section hold for $X\times X$, where $X$ is an irreducible holomorphic symplectic manifold, provided the twistor deformations of $X\times X$ we consider are only fiber-square $\X\times_{\PP^1_\omega} \X$ of twistor deformations of $X,$ associated to a K\"{a}hler class $\omega$ on $X$.
+Corollary \ref{cor-main-result-on-projectively-hyperholomorphic-reflexive-sheaves} and Proposition \ref{prop-deformation-of-azumaya-algebras-along-twistor-paths} will be applied in this form for $X$ replaced by $X\times X$ in the proofs of Theorem \ref{thm-deformations-of-E-along-twistor-paths}. \end{rem}